haroldmantilla/framework/doc/README.txt

-Milestone 3:
+Milestone 4:
-Add Features.
+Add Advanced Features.
 Status: In progress.

-I have run into many more converting issues than expected.
-I've spent many more hours converting than originally anticipated, and that's been the main bottle neck.
-I'm chipping away at it, but by the end, eChits will be ready to hand off to any developer familiar with the framework.

-Some of the main things I accomplished this milestone were forcing the authentication and profile registration, which required putting extra code in the navbar.

-/tools/demo.php works.
-I did the revealable and hide-able 100% solution as well.
+I am not yet complete with the final project, but I intend to continue work on it until the final presentation.

+/tools/board.php works.
+I did the 100% soluton and made it prettier with the date and time, user and class info, for the poster.
+I think it looks pretty good.

 I will be able to get everything done, it's just taking longer than expected.